zeebo/blake3/README.md

 # Benchmarks

 - All benchmarks run on my i7-6700K, with no control for noise or throttling or anything.
-So take these results with a bunch of salt.
 - Incremental means writes of 1 kilobyte.
 A new hash object is created each time (worst case).
 - Entire means writing the entire buffer in a single update.
 A new hash object is created each time (likely case).
 - Reset means writing the entire buffer in a single update.
 Hash state is reused through a `sync.Pool` and reset (best case).

-## AVX2+SSE41
+## Rust Comparison

-### Graphs with Rust comparison

 ![barchart](/assets/barchart.png)

+- An attempt was made to get Go as close as possible to Rust for the benchmark.
+It probably failed.
+- Only single-threaded performance was tested, and this Go version is only single-threaded.
+- The Rust version does best when handed large buffers (8 kib or more).
+Be sure to hand it large buffers.
+- There is no Reset method on the Rust version.

+## AVX2 + SSE4.1

 ### Small